 It can, possibly, help to aid weight loss as part of a much broader healthy eating and lifestyle adjustment, and you should pay attention to which kinds you are consuming and their effects.
 Remember, seaweed may be of benefit to you, but it will never be a cure-all.

-A word of caution is to check whether what you’re buying is actually a seaweed or algae.
-Spirulina and chlorella are both highly-acclaimed supplements (and don’t we all know someone who swears by them?), but they are actually algae.
+A word of caution is to check whether what you’re buying is actually seaweed or algae.
+Spirulina and chlorella are both highly acclaimed supplements (and don’t we all know someone who swears by them?), but they are algae.

 Chlorella is the cousin of spirulina.
 They both help in strengthening the body’s cardiovascular system.